 Are my cash or bicycle donations to Mobo tax-deductable?

 Absolutely!
-Bring your donation by during Open Shop and the volunteer at the desk can provide you with a receipt.
+Bring your donation by during Open Shop and a Shop Coordinator can provide you with a receipt.